 Computed tomography (CT) and magnetic resonance imaging (MRI) scans are the standard imaging tests to diagnose strokes.
 They help distinguish between ischemic and hemorrhagic strokes.
 These tests can show signs of bleeding and can also help indicate whether a stroke is recent.

-MRIs are better than CT scans at differentiating between a hemorrhagic stroke and an ischemic stroke during the first few hours after symptoms begin.
-MRIs are also the preferred imaging technique for evaluating patients with probable TIA.
+MRIs are also the preferred imaging technique for evaluating patients with probable TIA and can detect very tiny hemorrhages.
 However, an MRI can take longer to perform than a CT and is sometimes not as widely available.
 For these reasons, a CT scan may be used as the initial imaging test instead of MRI.

 Magnetic Resonance Angiography and Computerized Tomography Angiography